-- The JRRR provides evidence the participant completed an earnings-based outcome.
-Providers do not need to upload or retain other evidence. - The JRRR automatically runs from the employment placement start date.
+The JRRR provides evidence the participant completed an earnings-based outcome.
+Providers do not need to upload or retain other evidence.

+The JRRR automatically runs from the employment placement start date.

+Providers can normally claim a full outcome if the JRRR shows that an outcome is payable.
+The JRRR will not make an outcome payable for participants who were not receiving income support payments before the outcome period, or if their payments are cancelled for certain reasons not related to their employment.
-Providers cannot claim an earnings-based outcome if the participant:

-- was not receiving income support before the employment outcome period - had their income support cancelled for a reason not related to earnings - stopped declaring earnings to Centrelink during the outcome period.
-The 'View Declared Earnings' button on the Job Seeker Personal Summary screen shows declared earnings for the participant or if the provider is aware the income was not earned at a rate at least equal to the relevant minimum wage.
+Providers must not claim an available earnings-based outcome if the provider is aware the income was not earned at a rate at least equal to the relevant minimum wage.